 In 2011, the number of new visas issued by the consulate will be flat, he added.

-“I think it’s going to be closer to 2010, probably the same as 2010 but not a drastic increase.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“I think it’s going to be closer to 2010, probably the same as 2010 but not a drastic increase.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.